spaze/csp-config/README.md

 ```

 Let's explain:
-- `supportLegacyBrowsers`
-For now it takes values from `child-src` and copies them to `frame-src` because some older browsers do not understand `child-src`.
-By default this is disabled but you may want to enable it.

 - `snippets`
 This is where you define your snippets.
 A snippet consists of one or more Content Security Policy directives that can be added to the current Content Security Policy header with the `addSnippet(string $snippetName)` method like this: `$this->contentSecurityPolicy->addSnippet($type);` You can use it to add use it to extend your policy when there's a video on the page for example.
 There are sample snippets in [snippets.neon](https://github.com/spaze/csp-config/blob/master/snippets.neon) which you can directly include in your configuration if you want.